UK Snooker Championship: Judd Trump beats Dominic Dale

 But Walden, 29, racked up the next three frames, including a break of 98, to seal the win.

-in the last 16 after the Welshman beat Joe Jogia 6-4 in a nervy contest.
+He will face Mark Williams in the last 16 after the Welshman beat Joe Jogia 6-4 in a nervy contest.

 World number two Williams was far from his best and was feeling the pressure when Jogia won two frames to pull the game level at 4-4.